enso-org/enso/docs/distribution/launcher-cli.md

 Prints the version of the installed launcher as well as the full version string of the currently selected Enso distribution.

+Flag `--json` can be added to get the output in JSON format, instead of the human-readable format that is the default.

 ```bash
 > enso version
 Enso Launcher
 Version:    0.0.1
 Built with: scala-2.13.3 for GraalVM 20.1.0